jl-velasco/hiberus-php-ddd-skeleton/README.md

 # General information

-This project is the base structure for a microservice, applying Domain-Driven Design (DDD) and Command Query Responsibility Segregation (CQRS).
+This project is the base structure for a microservice, applying Domain-Driven Design (DDD) and Command Query Responsibility Segregation (CQRS) with Event Sourcing (ES).
 It has the necessary files to act as api or as web.
 It uses PHP 8.1 and symfony 6.0 although it is decoupled from symfony.
 Use MySQL as the database and dbal, but an ORM can be changed if the team prefers.
 Once you have decided which type of microservice is going to be used, it is recommended that you delete the files related to each type.